vanhoefm/fragattacks/research/README.md

 3. Hwsim mode: whether the network card can be used in the experimental [hwsim mode](#Hwsim-mode).

-_Yes_ indicates the card works out-of-the-box in the given mode. _Patched driver/firmware_ means that the card is compatible when used in combination with patched drivers and/or firmware.
+_Yes_ indicates the card works out-of-the-box in the given mode. _Patched driver/firmware_ means that the card is compatible when used with patched drivers and/or firmware.
 _No_ means this mode is not supported by the network card.

 Note that USB devices can be used inside a virtual machine, and the modified drivers and/or firmware